094459/newsletter-oss-projects/README.md

 [amplify-hosting-astro](https://aws-oss.beachgeek.co.uk/3r7) is a repo from AWS Amplify's Matt Auerbach that provides a walk through on how to build a simple blog using Astro's starter blog template, and deploy it using AWS Amplify Hosting. (#193)

+**arctic**

+[arctic](https://aws-oss.beachgeek.co.uk/4bz) is an open-source multi platform tool developed by the Corretto Team to automate interactive UI tests.
+Arctic supports existing tests and is agnostic to how those tests are written.
+Arctic can be used to validate any type of UI test, as it does not require any special support from the application side.
+Arctic relies on the operating system to capture all the required events during recording time and then reproduce them during replay time.
+This allows Arctic to operate with older tests that were not written with automation in mind without the need to modify them.
+Arctic runs on Linux, macOS (aarch64 and x86_64), and Windows (x86_64). (#210)

 **awsid**

 [awsid](https://aws-oss.beachgeek.co.uk/41p) is the latest novel project from Aidan Steele, author of many curiosities in the past, and this time (using his own words) he has created a tool that is "an incredibly niche tool, that might be of interest to half a dozen people.
 It turns AWS unique IDs into ARNs.
 I used generative AI to generate the UI."
 Check it out and see if you are part of that niche! (also make sure you check out the README about what he can potentially see) (#202)